 The program can import data from Bruker RAW format.
-This is a binary file-format, so cannot be edited or viewed in a conventional text editor.
-There are several different types of RAW format; PolySNAP should be able to import all versions up to Version 4.
+There are several different types of RAW format; PolySNAP can import all versions up to Version 4.
+Multi-range files can be used, but only a single range is imported from them.

 Although the only data necessary for PolySNAP is the x-y intensity data, much of the rest of the information stored in the file - such as chemical names and formulae, author names and addresses etc. are also retained in the database for reference purposes, and may be viewed from the Pattern Editor window.
-Additionally, unit cell dimensions and if present contents are read in from MDI ASCII files for use in Quantitative Analysis mode.

-PolySNAP Pattern files (filename.pat)
+PolySNAP Pattern files (\.pat)